Jat Sidhu (Muslim traditions) in India

 Physically, the Jats are usually taller and heavier than most of their neighbors.
 Because of their larger build, their reputation for violence, and the fact that they control much of the land and village income, they are sometimes feared by other communities in South Asia.

-Most of the Jats live in rural areas, and they are usually landowners.
+Most Sidhu Jats live in rural areas, and they are usually landowners.
 A small percentage are traders and laborers.
-Today, the Jats are well read, and some occupy high positions in academic and technical arenas.
+Today, Sidhu Jats are well read, and some occupy high positions in academic and technical arenas.
 The Jat peoples are one of the most prosperous groups in India on a per-capita basis (Punjab, Haryana, and Gujarat are the wealthiest of Indian states).
 Haryana has the largest number of rural crorepatis (similar to "millionaires") in India, most of whom are Jats.
 Ironically, because they value thriftiness and diligence, the Jats are often regarded as miserly.

 What Are Their Beliefs?